IvanDeBoi/ivandeboi.github.io/README.md

 - 2022-2024 PhD student representative in Faculty Research Council (OZC)

 ## Awards and Honours
+- Our paper “Probabilistic Camera Distortion Correction Using Deep Gaussian Processes” was selected for the cover story of JImaging, Volume 12, Issue 7 (July 2026).
 - I won the audience award for my pitch on Gauss as GOAT @MathFest24.
 - Best paper award for my paper "IMMERSIMED: A Future-Proof Immersive Platform for Medical Training" at the SCIFI-IT’2018 Conference (April 18-20 2018).
 - Our paper "Dynamic Line Scan Thermography Parameter Design via Gaussian Process Emulation" was selected for the cover story of Algorithms, Volume 15, Issue 4 (April 2022)